Idaho adds another easement to protect working timberlands - Local News 8

 Idaho adds another easement to protect working timberlands

-BOISE, Idaho (AP) — Idaho Gov. Brad Little and other statewide elected officials have approved a northern Idaho conservation easement as part of a program that has protected from development about 156 square miles (400 square kilometers) of private timberland.
+BOISE, Idaho (AP) — Idaho Gov. Brad Little and other statewide elected officials have approved a northern Idaho conservation easement as part of a program that has protected from development about 156 square miles of private timberland.

-The Republican governor and other Land Board members on Tuesday unanimously approved the deal giving Idaho the easement title to 166 acres (67 hectares) in northern Idaho under the federal Forest Legacy Program.
+The Republican governor and other Land Board members on Tuesday unanimously approved the deal giving Idaho the easement title to 166 acres in northern Idaho under the federal Forest Legacy Program.

 In return for the easement, the non-industrial family landowner, Hartland LLC, will receive a $275,000 payment.
 That money comes from the Land and Water Conservation Fund, a popular federal program that supports conservation and outdoor recreation projects across the country.
 The program is funded using royalties from offshore oil and gas drilling.

-In all, the Idaho easements open 140 square miles (360 square kilometers) to the public in perpetuity for recreation, free of charge.
+In all, the Idaho easements open 140 square miles to the public in perpetuity for recreation, free of charge.

 “We're going to get a lot more of these,” Little said immediately after the Land Board meeting.
 “The timber industry likes it, the conservation community, the hunters like it.
 The community likes it because they don't get that fractured — people selling a little piece of property here, a little piece of property there, and putting houses on it."